louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 ### Progressive rash as the first sign ofmeningitis and bacteremia [^dca70831].
 JAAD Case Reports (2022).
 Medium credibility.

 The patient had trialed a number of systemic medications, including ustekinumab, etanercept, cyclosporine, and secukinumab, for his pustular psoriasis.
 While on secukinumab, he had been diagnosed with ulcerative colitis, which was minimally responsive to oral steroids.
 His gastroenterology and dermatology providers agreed to start infliximab in combination with methotrexate for durability of response, which ultimately led to the remission of his ulcerative colitis and moderate control of his pustular psoriasis.
-Prior to his presentation to the emergency department, the patient’s psoriasis and ulcerative colitis were relatively well controlled on 700 mg infliximab every 6 weeks (8.64 mg/kg) and 20 mg methotrexate weekly, although he occasionally experienced psoriasis flares the week before infliximab infusions.
+Prior to his presentation to the emergency department, the patient's psoriasis and ulcerative colitis were relatively well controlled on 700 mg infliximab every 6 weeks (8.64 mg/kg) and 20 mg methotrexate weekly, although he occasionally experienced psoriasis flares the week before infliximab infusions.

 The patient attributed his subjective fevers at the time of presentation to a pustular psoriasis flare, as he had previously experienced low-grade fevers and vigorous chills in the setting of psoriasis exacerbation.
 He initiated 0.1% triamcinolone ointment to the affected areas twice daily and ibuprofen for fever.
 Over the next 5 days, the rash intensified in color and spread over his torso, and the fever and chills persisted.
-On day 5, the patient’s wife noticed he was difficult to arouse, prompting emergency care.
+On day 5, the patient's wife noticed he was difficult to arouse, prompting emergency care.
 In the emergency department, he was febrile (101.7 °F), his blood pressure was 124/69 mmHg, and he had a respiratory rate of 20 breaths per minute.
-A physical examination in the emergency room revealed “a reddish, ruddled colored diffuse macular rash with overlying desquamation on the anterior and posterior torso and proximal thighs with papules at the edges of the rash.”
+A physical examination in the emergency room revealed "a reddish, ruddled colored diffuse macular rash with overlying desquamation on the anterior and posterior torso and proximal thighs with papules at the edges of the rash."
 A complete blood cell count, comprehensive metabolic panel, C-reactive protein, erythrocyte sedimentation rate, and procalcitonin were obtained in addition to blood cultures and a lumbar puncture.
-The laboratory tests were within normal limits except for procalcitonin (elevated to 1.3 ng/mL; reference range ≤0.5 ng/mL) and erythrocyte sedimentation rate (elevated to 41 mm/hr; reference range 0-20 mm/hr).
-His cerebral spinal fluid was notable for low glucose (17 mg/dL; reference range 40-70 mg/dL), high protein (258 mg/dL; reference range 15-45 mg/dL), and white blood cell count of 662/μL, consistent with L. monocytogenes meningitis.
+The laboratory tests were within normal limits except for procalcitonin (elevated to 1.3 ng/mL; reference range ≤ 0.5 ng/mL) and erythrocyte sedimentation rate (elevated to 41 mm/hr; reference range 0–20 mm/hr).
+His cerebral spinal fluid was notable for low glucose (17 mg/dL; reference range 40–70 mg/dL), high protein (258 mg/dL; reference range 15–45 mg/dL), and white blood cell count of 662/μL, consistent with L. monocytogenes meningitis.
 The blood cultures were also positive for L. monocytogenes.
-The patient’s last infliximab infusion had occurred 12 days (<2 weeks) prior to his hospitalization, and the methotrexate was held while he was in the hospital.
+The patient's last infliximab infusion had occurred 12 days (< 2 weeks) prior to his hospitalization, and the methotrexate was held while he was in the hospital.
 The patient was treated with intravenous ampicillin (10 g × 4 weeks) and gentamycin (475 mg × 12 days).
 On day 2 of his hospitalization, the patient returned to baseline mental status.
 He disclosed the consumption of deli meats in the week preceding the onset of his rash.

 ---